ChemGraph-XANES: An Agentic Framework for XANES Simulation and Curation: Introduction

-In this work, we build on the original ChemGraph framework \cite{pham2026chemgraph} to develop \textbf{ChemGraph-XANES}, a domain-specific extension for automated XANES simulation and curation.
-While the original framework provides a general agentic interface for chemistry workflows, ChemGraph-XANES introduces XANES-specific tool abstractions, structure-to-spectrum workflow standardization, and scalable execution support for spectroscopy-oriented applications.
-Built on ASE, FDMNES, Parsl, and a LangGraph/LangChain-based tool interface \cite{ase-paper, bunuau2009self, babuji2019parsl}, the framework exposes XANES workflow operations as typed tools implemented as Python functions, enabling language-model agents to interpret user requests, map relevant quantities onto structured function arguments, and execute the resulting spectroscopy workflow.
-At the same time, it standardizes the path from atomic structure to analysis-ready XANES data through automated structure retrieval, FDMNES input generation, organized execution, spectral extraction, and consistent normalization, while preserving provenance through structure-linked datasets.
-Because the workflow is naturally task-parallel, it is also well suited for high-throughput deployment on HPC systems, enabling scalable XANES database generation for downstream analysis and ML applications.
-Taken together, these capabilities establish an agent-compatible workflow layer for reproducible, extensible, and high-throughput XANES simulation and analysis.
+In this work, we develop \textbf{ChemGraph-XANES} as a domain-specific extension of the original ChemGraph framework~\cite{pham2026chemgraph} for computational XANES simulation and curation.
+Built on ASE, FDMNES, Parsl, and a LangGraph/LangChain-based tool interface \cite{ase-paper, bunuau2009self, babuji2019parsl}, the framework exposes XANES workflow operations as typed Python tools, enabling language-model agents to interpret user requests, map relevant quantities onto structured function arguments, and execute the resulting spectroscopy workflow.
+The central contribution is a documentation-grounded, schema-constrained, provenance-aware orchestration layer that connects structure acquisition, absorbing-species specification, FDMNES input generation, execution, spectral parsing, normalization helpers, and structure-spectrum linkage within a single Python framework.
+The workflow can be invoked either directly from scripts or through natural-language requests mapped onto typed tool calls, thereby preserving a common deterministic scientific backend across multiple user-facing interaction modes.
+We demonstrate documentation-grounded parameter retrieval and propagation into execution, support for both local structure-file inputs and chemistry-level requests, and a task-parallel workflow design suitable for future HPC-scale XANES generation.
+The present work focuses on workflow construction and representative proof-of-capability demonstrations rather than on comprehensive benchmarking of spectral fidelity, retrieval performance, or distributed-execution scaling.
+Taken together, these capabilities establish \textbf{ChemGraph-XANES} as a machine-actionable workflow layer for reproducible and extensible XANES simulation and data curation.